- Graduate

 PhD thesis proposal and defence

 As a program requirement, you will write a thesis proposal and present (defend) it to your supervisor and committee members, typically before the end of the 6th term of your program.
-You typically meet with your supervisor and committee to discuss the proposed areas of work.
+You will meet with your supervisor and committee to discuss the proposed areas of work.
 Review the PhD Thesis Proposal Defence Procedures before you begin the process.

 Your thesis proposal will integrate theory, current research and methods in the fields related to your research area.